-Before joining Ice Miller in 1993, Mr. Johnson was an attorney for the Government Relations Services at Sagamore-Bainbridge, Inc.; Director of Security for the Indiana State Lottery; Liaison with the Indiana General Assembly; and Lieutenant Colonel and Deputy Superintendent for Support Services for the Indiana State Police.
-Lacy also served as Lt.
-Commander of the United States Naval Intelligence Reserves.
+Before joining Taft in 2021, Mr. Johnson was a partner at Ice Miller LLP for more than 20 years, an attorney for the government relations services at Sagamore-Bainbridge, Inc., director of security for the Indiana State Lottery, liaison with the Indiana General Assembly, and lieutenant colonel and deputy superintendent for support services for the Indiana State Police.
+Johnson also served as lieutenant commander of the United States Naval Intelligence Reserves.

 A lifelong resident of Indianapolis, Johnson received his B.A. from Purdue University.
 He holds a J.D. from the Robert H. McKinney School of Law at IUPUI.
 He is admitted to practice in the state of Indiana and before the federal courts in the Southern District of Indiana.